Foundational Curriculum & Cross Cultural Experience

 SLO 5: Students will use the scientific method to engage in an exploration of the natural world, including a close examination of practices that promote environmental stewardship and personal well-being.

 1. Courses in the Foundational areas are required for all undergraduate degree.

 2. Some courses required in a major may satisfy a foundational course.
 Students meeting any foundational requirements with major courses, or by waivers of any kind, must still meet the 124 credits required for graduation.

-3. LA 100, Engaging the Liberal Arts, is required only in the traditional undergraduate program for the following:
+3. LA 100, Engaging the Liberal Arts, is required only of the following:

 b. all new transfer students with less than 30.0 college credits.